Knowledge base

 $connexion = mysqli_connect($host, $user, $password, $database);

 Another method is to run a script that regularly sends a "ping" to the database to keep the connection active.
-For example, you could create a scheduled task (cron job) that sends a light query, such as SELECT 1; at regular intervals.
+For example, you could create a scheduled task (cron job) that sends a lightweight request, such as SELECT 1;, at regular intervals.

 Adjusting MySQL parameters (Cloud Server)

-With a Cloud Server, you can increase the values of the variables wait_timeout and interactive_timeout from the MySQL menu of your server to extend the duration of the connection before it is closed.
+With a Cloud Server, you can increase the values of the wait_timeout and interactive_timeout variables from the MySQL menu of your server to extend the connection duration before it is closed.

 Has this FAQ been helpful?